 The history of the Department of Neuroscience

-The Department of Neuroscience is one of five departements moving in to Biomedicum, Karolinska Institutet's new ultramodern laboratory building for experimental biomedical research and center for world class science opening in spring 2018.
+The Department of Neuroscience is one of five departments in Biomedicum, Karolinska Institutet's ultramodern laboratory building for experimental biomedical research and world class science.

-- Anatomy with the professors Gunnar Grant and Lars-Gösta Elfvin
+- Anatomy with professors Gunnar Grant and Lars-Gösta Elfvin

 - Histology and Neurobiology with Kjell Fuxe, Tomas Hökfelt and Lars Olson